135compact.com 110 cartridge ultra compact cameras Pentax Auto 110 and Auto 110 Super

 built.
 It's much fun to use.
 A must-have if you are into small cameras.

-it's a toy.
+it's just a nice toy.
 The small picture format is a severe limit.
 Compared to a

 simple Konica Lexio 70 135 format, you have similar focal length